Administration of the IPA Hall of Fame and Music Awards

 Nomination Process

-The Academy of Electors votes each year to determine the IPA Polka Music Hall of Fame inductees in the Living and Deceased categories.
-Hall of Fame nominees are nominated for consideration by the submission of their biographies for review by the Board of Trustees.
-Nominations can be made by anyone or the nominee himself/herself.
-The biographies should address three key areas: 1.)
-Experience (must have at least 25 years of dedicated service in the polka industry), 2.)
-Awards, Accomplishments, & Achievements, and 3.)
-Contributions Toward Preserving and Advancing the Polka Music Industry.
-References with contact information must also be provided.
-As of November 1, 2020, new and updated biographies must be submitted electronically via the IPA website at https://www.ipapolkas.com/application-hof/ by December 31st of a given year for consideration in the next election cycle.
+As of November 1, 2020, new and updated biographies must be submitted electronically via the IPA website form at https://www.ipapolkas.com/application-hof/ by December 31st of a given year for consideration in the next election period.
 If a potential Hall of Fame nominee has made it known to an IPA official that he/she does not want to be considered for this recognition and someone else submits their nomination, the nominee’s biography will be held in abeyance in the event he/she reconsiders.
 The identities of nominators and nominees will not be publicly disclosed to honor their privacy.

 Review and Selection of Hall of Fame Candidates

-The designated trustee liaison committee member forwards the biographies to the Board of Trustees who review the submissions to determine the nominees’ eligibility for inclusion on the Hall of Fame ballot.
+The designated trustee liaison committee member forwards the biographies to the Board of Trustees who review the submissions to determine the nominees’ eligibility based on the three criterion for inclusion on the Hall of Fame ballot.
 If the majority opinion of the trustees regarding the eligibility of one or more of the nominees results in a tie, the non-trustee members of the committee will add their votes to the tally.
 If a tie persists, the IPA President will vote to break the deadlock.
-The biographies of qualified candidates are posted on the electors’ section of the IPA website to be referenced by electors as they participate in the elction process.
+The biographies of qualified candidates are posted on the electors’ section of the IPA website to be referenced by electors as they participate in the election process.
 The designated trustee liaison committee member informs the nomination submitters whether or not the nominees have met the requirements for placement on the ballot.
 Originally, electors would mail their completed hard copy IPA Polka Music Hall of Fame and Awards ballots to a designated independent judge for tabulation.
-Beginning with the 2021 election cycle, a third-party electronic balloting service is contracted replacing the paper balloting process.
+Beginning with the 2021 election period, a third-party electronic balloting service is contracted replacing the paper balloting process.
 After the election results are tabulated, the committee informs the IPA President of the results and designated members contact the candidates chosen for induction.
 Information on how the other candidates on the ballot fared in the election will not be publicly disclosed to honor their privacy.

 Pioneer Category